-- 161. Plaintiff Giovanna Sanchez-Esquivel is a 27-year old Columbia University student who is diagnosed with PTSD, autism, anxiety, depression, and bipolar disorder. - 162.
+- 172. Plaintiff Giovanna Sanchez-Esquivel is a 27-year old Columbia University student who is diagnosed with PTSD, autism, anxiety, depression, and bipolar disorder. - 173.
 On November 7, 2020, at approximately 9:00 p.m., Ms. Sanchez-Esquivel's boyfriend was trying to find mental health care for her due to a manic episode.
 He first called 311 and was told that there were no New York City services available for at least 24 to 48 hours and was instructed to call 911.
-He called 911 and stated that Ms. Sanchez-Esquivel had been having a

-"manic episode" for multiple days.
+He called 911 and stated that Ms. Sanchez-Esquivel had been having a "manic episode" for multiple days.
 He stated on the call that Ms. Sanchez-Esquivel was not violent and did not have any weapons.
-He also informed the 911 operator that she had a mental disability, including depression and likely bi-polar disorder.

-- 163. Days earlier, on November 2, 2020, Ms. Sanchez-Esquivel had been voluntarily admitted to Woodhull Hospital for psychiatric care and released the same day. - 164.
+He also informed the 911 operator that she had a mental disability, including depression and likely bi-polar disorder. - 174.
+Days earlier, on November 2, 2020, Ms. Sanchez-Esquivel had been voluntarily admitted to Woodhull Hospital for psychiatric care and released the same day. - 175.
 Armed NYPD officers who included, upon information and belief, Defendants NYPD Police Officer Haber, NYPD Police Sergeant Gbain, NYPD Police Officer Prasad, NYPD Police Officer Fisher, NYPD Police Officer Ramayya, and NYPD Police Officer Torres arrived at Ms. Sanchez-Esquivel's apartment shortly after her boyfriend's call and spoke with her for approximately 25 minutes.
-She did not threaten to harm herself or others and remained, for the majority of that time, seated on a couch. - 165.
-She repeatedly and clearly pleaded with the Defendant officers to leave her apartment, explaining that she knew her rights, that she recognized she had mental disabilities, but that she did not consent to them being present in her apartment. - 166.
-At approximately 9:10 p.m., the NYPD's Emergency Services Unit arrived. - 167.
-Ms. Sanchez-Esquivel explained that she had suffered trauma due to multiple rapes, that she was a neuroscientist with an understanding of her mental disabilities, and added, "I have zero cognitive empathy, I'm autistic, I have PTSD, I'm not crazy, I'm rooted in reality." - 168.
-After approximately 30 to 40 minutes, an officer stated that the police had to take Ms. Sanchez-Esquivel to the hospital because she was not willing to go on her own. - 169.
-The Defendant NYPD officers, including but not limited to Defendants Haber, Gbain, Prasad, Fisher, Ramayya, and Torres handcuffed Ms. Sanchez-Esquivel as she cried and pleaded with them not to touch her, repeating that she had a history of trauma in that she had been repeatedly raped.

-- 170. The Defendant Officers forced Ms. Sanchez-Esquivel into the elevator against her will and picked her up and carried her when she refused to leave the building lobby. - 171.
-The NYPD's Emergency Services Unit used excessive force to detain Ms. Sanchez-Esquivel and to take her to Woodhull Hospital against her will because she was designated an "EDP." - 172.
-The NYPD did not charge Ms. Sanchez-Esquivel with a crime. - 173.
+She did not threaten to harm herself or others and remained, for the majority of that time, seated on a couch.
+She did not do anything to suggest that her conduct would likely result in serious harm to herself or anyone else.
+Her boyfriend did not feel threatened by her.

+- 176. She repeatedly and clearly pleaded with the Defendant officers to leave her apartment, explaining that she knew her rights, that she recognized she had mental disabilities, but that she did not consent to them being present in her apartment. - 177.
+At approximately 9:10 p.m., the NYPD's Emergency Services Unit arrived. - 178.
+Ms. Sanchez-Esquivel explained that she had suffered trauma due to multiple rapes, that she was a neuroscientist with an understanding of her mental disabilities, and added, "I have zero cognitive empathy, I'm autistic, I have PTSD, I'm not crazy, I'm rooted in reality." - 179.
+After approximately 30 to 40 minutes, an officer stated that the police had to take Ms. Sanchez-Esquivel to the hospital because she was not willing to go on her own. - 180.
+The Defendant NYPD officers, including but not limited to Defendants Haber, Gbain, Prasad, Fisher, Ramayya, and Torres handcuffed Ms. Sanchez-Esquivel as she cried and pleaded with them not to touch her, repeating that she had a history of trauma in that she had been repeatedly raped. - 181.
+The Defendant Officers forced Ms. Sanchez-Esquivel into the elevator against her will and picked her up and carried her when she refused to leave the building lobby. - 182.
+The NYPD's Emergency Services Unit used excessive force to detain Ms. Sanchez-Esquivel and to take her to Woodhull Hospital against her will because she was designated an "EDP." - 183.
+The NYPD did not charge Ms. Sanchez-Esquivel with a crime. - 184.
 The Defendant Officers physically injured Ms. Sanchez-Esquivel, resulting in physical injuries including severe bruises on her arms and hands, and back and shoulder pain caused by being handcuffed and dragged by NYPD officers.
 She also experienced PTSD and emotional distress.